Nisha1415/Tailors-Touch/README.md

 # 🧵 Tailors Touch – Online Tailoring & Virtual Try-On System

 Tailors Touch is a web-based tailoring platform where users can select dress types, upload measurements, and visualize how the outfit looks on their body before stitching.
-The system includes **Virtual Try-On**, **GPS-based location saving**, **Order management**, and **Feedback Summarization using NLP**.
+The system includes **Virtual Try-On**, **Order management**, and **Feedback Summarization using NLP**.

 ---